-Patients
+For Patients

-Depending on your medical need, your physician may recommend a Platelet Rich Plasma (PRP) treatment.
+Depending on your medical need, your physician may recommend a PRP treatment.
 PRP can be used by your doctor as a surgical or non-surgical therapy to signal your body’s natural healing potential.

 PRP is a mixture of concentrated platelets and white blood cells derived from your own blood and/or bone marrow.

-The cellular components from your blood include1:
+The cellular components from your blood include1

 Platelets